George Lloyd (composer): Music

-Lloyd's first opera, Iernin, was inspired by the Nine Maidens standing stones on the West Penwith moors, and tells the story of one of the Maidens who comes back to life as a fairy.
+Lloyd's first opera, Iernin, was inspired by the Nine Maidens standing stones in the parish of St Columb Major, and tells the story of one of the Maidens who comes back to life as a fairy.
 The opera was first performed in 1934 at the Pavilion in Penzance, Cornwall.
-It was recorded in 1985 by the BBC Concert Orchestra, with the composer conducting and Marilyn Hill-Smith singing the title role.
+It was recorded in 1985 by the BBC Concert Orchestra, with the composer conducting and Marilyn Hill Smith singing the title role.
 To mark the centenary of Lloyd's birth, the opera was staged by Surrey Opera, in a new production directed by Alexander Hargreaves and conducted by Surrey Opera's artistic director Jonathan Butcher, in Croydon, Surrey, in October 2013, and on 1 and 2 November in Penzance.

 In 2013, the British Library acquired all of George Lloyd's autograph music manuscripts, sketches and draft scores.

-In 2018, the Ealing Symphony Orchestra announced that they would perform the complete cycle of George Lloyd's 12 Symphonies under conductor John Gibbons.
+In 2018, the Ealing Symphony Orchestra announced that they would perform the complete cycle of George Lloyd's 12 symphonies under conductor John Gibbons.

 In 2019 The George Lloyd Society published the first major survey of his work: The Swing of the Pendulum by Peter Davison.